Ntsekees/Nahaiwa/grammar/src/morphology/roles/noun-roles.md

 # Noun roles

-With noun roles, as well as adjectival and adverbial roles, Slot 2 is subdivised into the following subslots:
+With noun roles, as well as modificative and adverbial roles, Slot 2 is subdivised into the following subslots:

 ```
 ┌────┬───────┬──────────────────────────────┐